experience

 I originally undertook a four-year training at the Bowlby Centre in London, which is a member organization of the UK Council for Psychotherapy (UKCP).

-I have many thousands of hours of clinical experience with all kinds of people suffering all kinds of symptoms: from highly dissociative adult survivors of prolonged sexual and physical abuse, through sufferers of severe anxiety and obsessional disorders, to the everyday ‘something is wrong with me’ sort of person.
+I have many thousands of hours of clinical experience with all kinds of people suffering all kinds of symptoms: from highly dissociative adult survivors of prolonged sexual and physical abuse, through sufferers of somatic illnesses such as chronic fatigue syndrome, irritable bowel syndrome, chronic pain, through sufferers of severe anxiety and obsessional disorders, to the everyday ‘something is wrong with me’ sort of person.

 I was accredited by Bowlby Centre in 2003 as a supervisor of other psychotherapists.
 I am also a training therapist: that is, I am a therapist to those who are themselves training as psychotherapists.